This checklist defines inflation risk and looks at various tools for managing it.

 The third main method is the inflation swap.
 Here, the swap involves the use of inflation derivatives (or inflation-indexed derivatives) to transfer inflation risk from one party to another and protect against future liabilities.
 The derivatives used may be over-the-counter or exchange-traded derivatives.

-Taking practical steps to deal with inflation risk minimizes both the possibility of real losses and any losses themselves should they occur.
+Taking practical steps to deal with inflation risk minimizes both the possibility of real losses and of losses themselves should they occur.

 There is no guarantee that any methods used will protect completely against inflation, and there will always be a degree of risk.
 The real return of an investment is always uncertain, even for safe assets such as default-free zero-coupon bonds that have a maturity equal to the length of the investment period, even though the nominal cash flow is guaranteed.